 - How could the company improve technology, processes, or policies to better succeed?

 6. Turn information into action.

 There’s more to exit interviews than checking the box on your offboarding to-do list.
-According to Harvard Business Review, positive organisational change is the most important indicator of whether your exit interview programme is working well.
+According to Harvard Business Review, positive organizational change is the most important indicator of whether your exit interview program is working well.
 Among companies that conducted exit interviews, only one-third could provide an example of any change they had made in response to exit interview revelations.
 Businesses must focus their attention on turning exit interview insights into actions in order to enjoy a return on their investment in the process.